 All healthy cells have a pre-programmed life cycle.
 However if cells do not replicate correctly they may not have this ‘used by’ date.
 They are ‘eternal’ cells, which we refer to as cancer cells.

 Cancer cells circulate in our bodies all the time.
 Our immune system can eliminate them when white blood cells, called Natural Killer Cells, are stimulated through physical activity and released from the spleen – which is why exercise is so important.
-However if other factors enter the equation such as poor diet, inactivity, or possibly a virus or trauma of some form, the immune system may be compromised and under perform.
+However if other factors enter the equation such as poor diet, inactivity, or possibly a virus or trauma of some form, the immune system may be overwhelmed.
 This can result in these cancer cells evolving into tumours.

 A high functioning immune system is the best defence against getting cancer, or in fact any disease.
 So the question is ‘what do I have to do to boost my immune system so that it can prevent cancerous cells developing into a tumour?’
 And if tumours are already present, ‘how can I supercharge my immune system in order to kill those tumours?’

 From a nutritional perspective it is not complicated, but from a habit perspective it may require some effort.
-But you have to eat right if you are going to avoid cancer, or beat it if it is already present.
+The reality is that you have to eat right if you are going to avoid cancer, or beat it if it is already present.

 1. Alkalise your diet.
-Immune function peaks in an alkaline environment.
-Eat alkaline foods – very simple: fruits and vegetables, in abundance.
+Eating alkaline foods is very simple: fruits and vegetables, in abundance.
 Animal products are all acidifying.
 Red meat, processed meat etc. are all to be avoided.
-Some fish is fine (once a day at most) OR three to four eggs per week (as per the Mediterranean Diet).
+Some fish is fine and three to four eggs per week (as per the Mediterranean Diet).

 The acidifying component of any food is protein.
 And it turns out that there is such a thing as ‘too much of a good thing’.
 Excess protein causes a condition known as acidosis, which triggers a flood of free radicals which in turn can become cancerous.
-The most acidifying foods are beef, cheese, dairy in general, and processed meats like bacon and peperoni, and processed carbohydrates (like chips and biscuits).
+The most acidifying foods are beef, cheese, dairy in general, processed meats like bacon and peperoni, and processed carbohydrates (like chips and biscuits).

-4. Juicing.
+3. Juicing.
 There are plenty of arguments about juicing vegetables, however if you are supercharging your immune system this is very helpful.
-Juicing provides an abundance of enzymes, many micronutrients and alkalinity.
+Juicing provides an abundance of enzymes, an abundance of minerals, many micronutrients and alkalinity.
 Very useful to do.

-5. No glucose (refined sugar / added sugar) – at all.
+4. Glucose (refined sugar / added sugar).
 Cancer cells make energy anaerobically and are therefore dependent on glucose for fuel.
 This includes processed foods like noodles, white bread, pastries etc. – refined starch is pure glucose.

-This excludes ‘sugars’ in fruit.
-Sugar in fruit is a complex carbohydrate and behaves very differently to refined sugars.
+This excludes sugars in fruit.
+Sugar in fruit is a complex carbohydrate and behaves very differently to refined (simple) sugars.
 Please don’t exclude fruit from your diet in the mistaken belief that it contains sugar.
-Fruit has a strong alkalising affect which straight away tells us that fruit sugar is okay, as refined sugar is acidifying.
+Fruit has a strong alkalising effect due to the high mineral content, as well as an abundance of micro nutrients.

-7. What you shouldn’t do.
-Australians consume billions of dollars worth of supplements each year and there is no evidence that they work.
+6. Supplements.
+Australians consume billions of dollars worth of over the counter supplements each year and there is no evidence that they work.
 The science tells us that they can’t work – vitamins and other micronutrients perform in combination, in food.
-Over the counter supplements are either a waste of money or potentially harmful, as I think everyone with cupboards full of half empty bottles of supplements knows.
-The exception to this is professionally prescribed supplements from your naturopath which are purposed to solve a specific problem.
+The exception to this is professionally prescribed supplements which are purposed to solve a specific problem.
 If you have questions about supplements please contact me.

-8. Exercise.
+7. Exercise.
 This is the last thing most people want to hear.
 As a personal trainer for many years I have heard every excuse in the book.
 However disease doesn’t listen to excuses.
-Make up your mind – get fit or die?
+You really do need to commit.
 This was always the case, but now that disease is making you revisit this idea there is only one answer – you must do exercise if you want to be well and fully recover.